MP Estate Planning UK

 ResponsibilityDescriptionImplication

-DistributionDistributing trust assets according to the trust deed.Must follow the instructions set out in the trust deed.
+DistributionDistributing trust assets according to the trust deed.Must follow the terms set out in the trust deed and consider any letter of wishes from the settlor, while being mindful of any tax consequences (IHT, income tax, or CGT).

 trustee role